Bri Teresi Leaves Little To The Imagination In Sheer Top For Sexy Bathtub Photo Shoot

 Bri Teresi added another sultry photo to her Instagram feed, rocking a sheer white top and no pants while she soaked in the bathtub.
 Unsurprisingly, the April 12 post has already generated a lot of buzz from her 900,000-plus fans.

 The sexy new shot captured the model lounging in her bath at home.
 She geotagged her location in Auburn, California, where she has been spending most of her time during the quarantine.
-The model posed in profile, lounging in a half-full tub that appeared to boast jets.
-The oval tub just barely fit Teresi’s lean figure and saw the model bending her legs to squeeze in.
-She was surrounded by many gorgeous green and purple flowers on either side of her figure.
+She posed in profile, lounging in a half-full tub that appeared to boast jets.
+The oval tub just barely fit Teresi’s lean figure.
+She had to bend her legs to squeeze in and was surrounded by many gorgeous green and purple flowers on either side of her figure.

 The jaw-dropping photo captured the model in a white off-the-shoulder top that was soaked from bathwater, exposing her chest underneath.
 The piece tied in the center, drawing even more attention to her ample cleavage.
 Teresi placed one arm in the center of her chest and the other out to her side in the steamy shot.

 She opted to go pantsless for her afternoon soak, strategically placing her leg in front of her modesty.
-The angle of her legs did her killer figure nothing but favors, accentuating her pert derriere and trim stems.
+The angle of her legs did her killer figure nothing but favors, accentuating her pert derrière and trim stems.
 Several flowers gathered around the front of her midsection, immediately drawing eyes to her trim tummy.

-At one point, it appeared as though the Maxim beauty submerged her entire body under the water since her dirty blond locks were soaked and pulled behind her back.
+At one point, it appeared as though the Maxim beauty submerged her entire body under the water, since her dirty blond locks were soaked and pulled behind her back.
 She opted to go jewelry-free in the image, not taking any attention away from her body — which glistened beautifully in the water.

-The San Jose State grad added a small application of glam that came complete with defined brows, mascara, blush, and a nude lip.
+She added a small application of glam that came complete with defined brows, mascara, blush, and a nude lip.
 In the caption of the revealing post, she credited her sister, Katie Teresi, for snapping the photo — asking her adoring fans to comment with a flower emoji if they also love baths.

-The Easter Sunday share has earned rave reviews for the model with over 18,000 likes and 400-plus comments.
+The Easter Sunday share has earned rave reviews for the model, garnering over 18,000 likes and 400-plus comments.
 While some fans followed Teresi’s instructions and commented with the emoji, many others raved over her stunning body.

-“Beautiful as always,” one fan raved, adding a series of heart-eye emoji.
+“Beautiful as always,” one fan admired, adding a series of heart-eye emoji to their comment.

-“Wow, l do not get tired of saying that you very beautiful,” a second fan gushed.
+“Wow, l do not get tired of saying that you very beautiful,” admitted a second follower.

 “Gorgeous picture!
-Happy Easter Bri and Katie!!,” one more added alongside a few flame emoji.
+Happy Easter Bri and Katie!!” a third social media user added, alongside a few flame emoji.